 The Thematic Clusters

 The School of Transnational Governance develops its teaching and training in line with its core themes.

-The on-going series of High-Level Policy Dialogues, the Executive Training Seminars and the upcoming Master in Transnational Governance are based on the study and analysis of three core thematic clusters: Peace and Security; Trade and Finance; Sustainability (Climate, Migration, Welfare).
+The on-going series of High-Level Policy Dialogues, the Executive Training Seminars and the upcoming Master in Transnational Governance are based on the study and analysis of three core thematic clusters: Peace and Security; International Trade and Finance Cluster; Sustainability (Climate, Migration, Welfare).
 The core thematic clusters are complemented with four cross-cutting thematic clusters, providing an additional layer of thematic or geographical reach: Comparative Regional Governance; Gender Governance; Digital Politics, Economy and Societies; and Transnational Politics and Democracy.